HTV (Kounotori)

 HTV has a cargo capacity for supplies and equipment of max.
 6,000 kg in total.
 The pressurized cargo can be max.
 5,200 kg and the unpressurized cargo max.
 1,500 kg.
 It can deorbit 6,000 kg of waste.

 The maximum duration of a mission solo flight is approx. 100 hours.
-It can stay on sand-by on orbit for more than a week.
+It can stay on stand-by on orbit for more than a week.
 The berthed time with the ISS is up to 30 days.

 At the end of the mission, the HTV is unberthed from the ISS by the Canadarm-2 and it is deorbited to a destructive reentry.